The Fricandò recipe is a kind of rustic ratatouille and a typical recipe from the peasant tradition of Romagna.

-The Italian dictionary reports that the term is an Italian graphic and phonetic adaptation of the French fricandeau: a dish where many ingredients cook in the same pan as a stew.
+The Italian dictionary reports that the term is an Italian graphic and phonetic adaptation of the French fricandeau.
+This dish’s ingredients are cooked in the same pan as a stew.

-Basically, fricandò is a stew that celebrates the abundance of summer vegetables.
+Fricandò is a vegetable stew that celebrates the abundance of summer gardens.

-It is practically born in the vegetable garden, which makes me think of Cicero when he wrote that whoever owns a library next to a vegetable garden has everything.
+It takes shape in the vegetable garden, which reminds me of Cicero’s statement that whoever owns a library next to a vegetable garden has everything.

 The meeting between human beings and the vegetable garden, and with agriculture more generally, occurred a few million years ago when the first humans left nomadic life for a sedentary life.